375-351-Great Vocals

 Writer/Composer: Lionel Ritchie (1981)

-The song was ubiquitous—it wouldn’t go away, recognized worldwide as one of the greatest of love duets.
-This song of songs stayed as number 1 for 9 straight weeks, longer than any other duet at that time. also staying popular 27 weeks on the chart.
-It was Ritchie’s first time as singer/writer and it also ranks as Ross’s first solo entry, twice she’s been lead singer for the Supremes.
+The song was ubiquitous—it wouldn’t go away, recognized worldwide as perhaps one of the greatest of love duets in Pop / R&B history.
+This song of songs stayed as #1 for 9 straight weeks, longer than any other duet at that time. also staying popular 27 weeks on the chart.
+It was Ritchie’s first time as singer / songwriter on our list, and it also ranks as Ross’s first solo entry, as well as her 3rd entry as lead singer for the Supremes.
 Blending perfectly, Diana with her sweet-as-honey voice, and Lionel, with his ever present smooth-as-silk vocal as male counterpart.
 Many rank it as truly one of the most heavenly of love songs, and it stays with you long after its over…Sweetly Sublime!

 359. ANTICIPATION (1971)